Carmine03/Sudoku-Pygame/README.md

 # Sudoku-Pygame
-Sudoku Game that implements backtracking algorithm.
+Sudoku Game written in python.
+It implements backtracking algorithm to solve the game.